Luis Ubiñas: Other activities

 Ubiñas is Chairman of the Statue of Liberty-Ellis Island Foundation and serves on the Board of the New York Public Library, where he is a member of the Executive Committee and Chair of the Finance Committee.
 He serves as an Advisory Committee Member for the United Nations Fund for International Partnerships which overseas the United Nations' relationships with non-governmental partners, where he is in his sixth term, appointed by two Secretaries General.
 His government service includes terms on the Advisory Committee for Trade Policy and Negotiation, the Advisory Committee for the Export-Import Bank of the United States, and as Northwest Regional Chair for White House Fellows.
 He has held top-secret national security clearance.

 In the private sector, Ubinas is a Lead Director at Electronic Arts and serves on the Boards of two other public companies: AT&T, the connectivity company, and Tanger, the real estate investment trust.
 He is also a Trustee of the Mercer Funds.
 Ubiñas has served as a board member of and/or investor in multiple privately held companies, including GFR Media, the largest media company in Puerto Rico; Shorelight Education, which provides educational access for international students; and CommerceHub, a cloud-based e-commerce platform.
 He is currently an advisor to the board of EBSCO industries, the leading provider of full text academic content to libraries, universities and private sector entities.

 Personal life

 His wife, Deborah Tolman, is a developmental psychologist and a feminist scholar.
-They have two sons, Max, a Biden White House official and Ben, an actor with numerous screen, stage and theater credits.
+They have two sons.